 The Anthem HDHP and Health Savings Account (HSA) combine comprehensive medical coverage and a tax-advantaged savings account.
 The HDHP provides access to high quality health care through Anthem's provider network.
 The plan pays a large part of medical costs after the deductible is met and your expenses are limited by an out-of-pocket maximum.
 The HDHP does have a higher deductible, however, the deductible can be offset by employee contributions to a Health Savings Account (HSA).

-Prescription coverage is through a separate pharmacy benefit management (PBM) carrier, Caremark and your prescription costs are applied to your deductible.
-Visit caremark.com or search the Drug List.
-If you are taking a long-term medication, the plan allows two 30-day fills for a low co-payment at any pharmacy in the CVS Caremark netowrk.
-If you continue to get 30-day fills after that, you will pay a higher copay.
+Prescription coverage is through a separate pharmacy benefit management (PBM) carrier, Caremark (www.caremark .com).
+Your prescription costs are applied to your deductible.
+If you are taking a long-term medication, the plan allows two 30-day fills for a low co-payment at any pharmacy in the CVS Caremark network.
+If you continue to get 30-day fills after that, you will pay a higher co-pay.
 With Maintenance Choice, you can avoid paying more for your long-term medication(s) by having 90-day supplies filled through the mail order pharmacy or at your local CVS pharmacy.

 Generic Step Therapy requires members in the HDHP option to try a cost-effective generic drug before a non-preferred single source brand-name drug is covered.
 For many people, generic medicines work just as well as other medicines but cost significantly less.
 Brand-name medicines included in the program cover treatments for 18 health conditions, such as asthma, depression, high blood pressure and high cholesterol.
 Your doctor can contact CVS Caremark to request a prior authorization if you have a unique medical situation that requires you to keep taking the brand-name medicine.
 A listing of health conditions and brand name medications covered by the program can be found by clicking here.